 Here is an infographic describing HIE:

 A healthy and well-grown fetus has considerable capacity to tolerate intermittent interruptions in oxygenation, particularly if any episodes of impaired oxygenation are separated by adequate rest and recovery.
 This capacity to tolerate the normal stresses of labour is often referred to as “fetal reserve”.
-Fetal reserve is not, however, unlimited.
-If episodes of impaired oxygenation are allowed to go on too long, or are too severe, fetal reserve can be depleted and, eventually, exhausted.
+A fetal reserve is not, however, unlimited.
+If episodes of impaired oxygenation are allowed to go on too long or are too severe, the fetal reserve can be depleted and, eventually, exhausted.
 Some babies may come into labour with less fetal reserve, particularly babies that might have been growth restricted (small babies) during pregnancy.